Kayumarth I: Second reign

 Timur's son Shah Rukh (r.
 1405–1447) reinstated Timurid rule over Mazandaran in 1407, and confirmed the rule of Kayumarth.
 Regardless, Kayumarth would for several years cautiously lend support to rulers rebelling against Shah Rukh, but after Shah Rukh secured a victory in Fars in 1414/15, Kayumarth fully accepted his suzerainty.
 Kayumarth was an energic expansionist ruler during his long rule, with his kingdom experiencing a resurgence.
 He convinced his subjects to convert to Twelver Shi'ism, which resulted in closer links with the likewise Twelver Mar'ashi rulers of Mazandaran.
 In c.
 1409, he sent soldiers to aid Ghiyath al-Din against Sayyid Ali Sari, who had been acknowledged by Shah Rukh.
 Ghiyath al-Din was, however, defeated, and fled to Kayumarth.
 In 1413, he sent an army to help Sayyid Ali Amuli recapture Amul from Sayyid Ali Sari.
-However, after Ali Sari's death in 1417, he made peace with latters son Sayyid Murtada (r.
+However, after Ali Sari's death in 1417, he made peace with the latter's son Sayyid Murtada (r.
 1417–1433), acknowledging his rule.
 A marriage was arranged between Kayumarth's daughter and Sayyid Murtada's son, while Kayumarth's son Ka'us married a daughter of the first Mar'ashi ruler Mir-i Buzurg.
 Sayyid Murtada also ceded Kayumarth some marchland.

 In 1420, following the request of Sayyid Murtada, Kayumarth sent a force to help him against a revolt led by Sayyid Nasir al-Din.
 He made incursions into the domains of Ilyas Khwaja (a vassal of Shah Rukh) to the south of the Alborz, attacking Simnan and Bistam, while capturing the castle of Tabarak, near Ray.
 Ilyas protested to Shah Rukh about this, but Kayumarth successfully kept the latter content by sending him extravagant gifts.
 Shah Rukh eventually sent a force under Abd al-Ali Bakavli to warn Kayumarth and aid Ilyas if required.
 However, Bakavli was soon killed near Shamiran by Kayumarth's forces.
 Kayumarth instantly released the prisoners of war, including a son of Ilyas.
 He implored Shah Rukh for forgiveness, which he received in return for promising to contain himself in the future.